nvardya/Build-REST-API-and-Dockerize/README.md

+#Buiild a Web App and Deploy with Docker

 This project is a web application that is deployed with a microservice archutecture.
 Docker Containers and Docker Compose support this architecture

 ![Docker Diagram](https://user-images.githubusercontent.com/53916435/174461271-08c9ab87-9140-4833-9f38-c1e2a1af454e.jpg)